Shirakami: A Hybrid Concurrency Control Protocol for Tsurugi Relational Database System: Proposal: Shirakami

 \subsubsection{Phantom Avoidance}

+S-LTX checks for phantoms from the writer's side but not from the predicate reader's side.
+Predicate reads are managed in three types: full scans, range scans, and point searches.
+They can be referenced by registering the type of predicate read in each table at the time of reading.

-Consider the case of a write verification.
-Consider the case that S-LTX transaction (A) with a predicate read has been committed and another S-LTX transaction (B) is in write verification phase.
-(A) has an higher priority than (B).
-If (B) is precedes (A) in serialization order by order forwarding, (A)'s predicate reads a phantom after the fact.
-Therefore (B) aborts itself.
-Predicate reads are managed in three types: full scan, range scan, and point search.
-They can be referenced by registering the type of the predicate read in each table at the time of reading.
+The writer's side requires a mechanism to avoid phantoms.
+Consider the case where the S-LTX transaction $t_1$ with a predicate read has been committed, and another S-LTX transaction $t_2$ is in the write verification phase. $t_1$ has a higher priority than $t_2$.
+If $t_2$ precedes $t_1$ in serialization order by order forwarding, $t_1$'s predicate read observes a phantom after the fact.
+Therefore, $t_2$ aborts itself.

-When a low-priority S-LTX transaction predicate reads a page written by a high-priority S-LTX transaction, no phantom occurs because the page is resolved by WP.
-As for reads of S-OCCs running simultaneously, since uncommitted S-OCCs at the start of S-LTX are guaranteed to be in descending order of serialization order, S-OCC writes do not become overwriters of reads in S-LTX.
-Therefore, a phantom read does not occur.
+The predicate reader side does not require an additional mechanism for phantom avoidance.
+When a low-priority S-LTX transaction performs a predicate read on a record written by a high-priority S-LTX transaction, the record is resolved by WP.
+As for concurrent S-OCC transactions, uncommitted S-OCCs at the start of an S-LTX are guaranteed to be placed after the S-LTX in serialization order, so S-OCC writes never affect S-LTX reads.